Are there nanoparticles in Nestlé NAN products?

 Suitable for all infants – what age bracket is that exactly?

-The product is suitable for all infants (including pre-terms), however, colic only affects babies around 0-6 months.
+The product is suitable for all infants (including pre-terms).

 How should I store the bottle?